 How to find social media influencers

-According to tons of research, the hardest thing in influencer marketing is to actually find influencers.
+According to tons of research, the hardest thing in influencer marketing is to actually search for influencers.
 This seems surprising: it’s not like they’re hiding in the depth of the dark web.
-On the contrary, potential influencers seem to be everywhere, especially if you work for a popular niche, be it marketing (yes, personal experience) or clothing.
+On the contrary, possible influencers seem to be everywhere, especially if you work for a popular niche, be it marketing (yes, personal experience) or clothing.
 LinkedIn, Twitter, Instagram...
 Every n-th person has the #influencer hashtag in their bio, boasts a publication on Buzzfeed, and seems to be getting all their stuff for free.
-So, how hard can it be to find influencers?
+So, how hard can it be to find niche influencers?

 As you might imagine, it’s not about any social media influencer.
 It’s not even about finding the best influencers or a decent free influencer.
 It’s about finding the one.
 Well, or the ones. (still a better love story than Twilight)

 So, our society, being clever and blissfully introverted, came up with a whole range of influence marketing software that does a lot of influencer searching for you.
-Don’t get me wrong, these aren’t incredibly human-like, sociable or charming robots who talk to the potential influencers and make them collaborate with your brand.
-Instead, the tools just do the hardest part of influencer marketing - finding the influencers.
+At the next step you would need to track your influencers contributions and that's where affiliate software comes into, offering much more than Google Analytics can.
+Don’t get me wrong, these aren’t incredibly human-like, sociable or charming robots who talk to the possible influencers and make them collaborate with your brand.
+Instead, the tools just do the hardest part of influencer marketing — search for influencers.
 The rest is still on you.
 So far.

-So, let’s go through the types of influencer marketing software or software that can be used to identify social media influencers among their other features.
+So, let’s go through the types of paid and free influencer marketing software or software that can be used to target and identify social media influencers among their other features.